 Dollar difference in security he started acting weird he has not given us a lease for the new place were in and has not come to collect rent or returned any of our calls at this point I don't trust thus situation and di.t want to live here.
 What ate my options

 Well...if you don't have a written agreement, then what you technically have is a month-to-month lease...and what the rent is supposed to be is admittedly a bit of a mystery, but at worst, it's the rent from your old/other apartment.
-Typically that would be decided by the history of what you had...Read more »
+Typically that would be decided by the history of what...Read more »

 Told him all sales were final a while back, no bills of sales was made up just talked by text message, i also paid to get the photos looked at so somebody could legitimize them... is there anything i should be worryed about or do in this case?
 I know the shoes are real but feel like he trying to...
 Read more »

 Not sure what they are contacting you about.
 I assume this is an ebay or similar tansaction.
 You would only be open for misrepresentation if he can prove the shoes aren't what they say they are and you willfully mislead him.
 If you talked by text now is a good time to download that.
 Also get a...Read more »

 Basically if CNN reported false information or shielded information from the public throughout the course of the election while voters selected candidates and investors selected stocks; would CNN be liable?
 Could they still be liable for misleading the public in the first place or even election...
 Read more »